-2.5.
-Install-ability

-Planning a reader's location (to address factors like user convenience) will occasionally limit the reader dimensions you can reliably accommodate there.
+Eddy currents (red arrows) 2.5 Install-ability Planning a reader's location to address factors like user convenience will occasionally limit the reader dimensions you can reliably accommodate there.
 You may find it wiser to shop manufacturers able to offer you a wide variety of housing sizes, accommodating different settings, such as narrow doorframes, electrical sockets, vending machines, etc. Of even greater potential advantage to you will be a manufacturer able to identify ways to lower your own installation costs or accommodate customized deployment inside other devices like vehicles or vending machines.

-Idesco makes Slim readers explicitly for installation on narrow doorframes, whereas Quattro housings fit over and replace standard electrical sockets.
-Indeed, when you install Quattro readers over sockets, you can freely use existing electrical socket holes to thread your cable.
-Lastly, when replacing Legacy readers with Idesco readers, the abovementioned installation plates prove doubly useful by covering the old readers' screw holes, making installation faster and more convenient.

-Idesco also provides an integrated RFID module for embedding in other devices like autos, vending, machinery, etc., letting you collect data, control access or identify users in a variety of settings.
+Idesco makes Basic, Slim, Slim Pin, VS and VS Pin readers explicitly for installation on narrow doorframes, whereas VM and VM Pin housings fit over and replace standard electrical sockets.
+Indeed, when you install VM or VM pin readers over sockets, you can freely use existing electrical socket holes to connect your device.
+Lastly, when replacing legacy readers with Idesco readers, the abovementioned installation plates prove doubly useful by covering the old readers' screw holes, making installation faster and more convenient.
+Idesco also provides an integrated RFID module for embedding in other devices like automates, vending, machinery, etc., letting you collect data, control access or identify users in a variety of settings.

-2.6.
-Deploying readers securely - without cables

-It is possible to ensure secure data transfer between your RFID readers and their controllers wirelessly.
-Using wireless technology to secure readers' data transfer opens up a new world of RFID solutions.
-That's because wireless data transfer lets you deploy readers in settings where data cabling would be too time-consuming, costly, or simply impossible.
-Furthermore, such wireless RFID solutions almost always install much more quickly, yielding significant cost savings.
-Even existing systems can quickly integrate wirelessly-managed readers, again to significant savings.

-More interestingly, wireless data transfer cost-effectively permits solutions for temporary, even moveable access control zones.
-Truly remote areas can be controlled by readers mediating data transfer via GPRS frequencies (available practically everywhere).

-Idesco's readers supporting data transmission over mobile network permit some remote modification of settings via SMS.

-2.7.
-Readers' appearance and design

-In particularly distinguished buildings an access control reader is often seen as part of structure's aesthetic.
+Installation and shield plates 2.6 Readers' appearance and design In particularly distinguished buildings an access control reader is often seen as part of structure's aesthetic.
 In such settings, it can be important to choose a manufacturer whose array of housings gives your customer options for meeting any aesthetic concerns they have.
 Idesco designs all its access control readers to be both elegant while still robustly reliable in outdoor settings that experience hostile, inclement conditions.
-However, we have also designed and offer refined smooth, quality stone housings and finely-crafted wood housings specifically designed for refined indoor settings [only IP60 protection class].

-3. Technical requirements of your setting

-A reader's technical features determines its suitability to your planned deployment.
+However, we have also designed and offer refined smooth, quality stone housings and finely-crafted wood housings specifically designed for refined indoor settings with only IP60 protection class.
+3 Technical requirements of your setting A reader's technical features determine its suitability to your planned deployment.
 You must understand clearly everything your planned system is expected to do - today as well as in the future.
 How will your reader interface with the system?
-Wiegand, RS232, RS-485, etc.?
+Is it enough that readers only communicate one way, by sending data to system, or do you need two-way communication to and from system?
 At what distance will end-users be expected to present their transponders?
 What security requirements does your planned system place on the reader?
 Will transponders and credentials need to be encrypted, or not?
 If not encrypted today, are you certain that could never change in the future?
 All these factors (and more, see below) determine whether a particular reader's technical features and capabilities make it suitable for your planned system.
 So, careful consideration and determination of all these factors will ensure your system's reader choice is a wise one.

-3.1.
-Reading distance - what do you plan to identify?